 Early Draft Successes

-South Carolina has a rich history of NBA talent, with several players being drafted in earlier years.
+South Carolina has a rich history of NBA talent, with several players drafted earlier.
 For example, Willie Anderson, born in Greenville, South Carolina, was picked 10th overall by the San Antonio Spurs in 1988.
 Similarly, Jim Barnett from Greenville was the 8th overall pick by the Boston Celtics in 1966.
 These early successes paved the way for future South Carolina players to shine.

 Recent Standouts